NYSSBA provides member boards with skillbuilding and informative education programs, publications and consultant services.

 NYSSBA's expert consultants deliver special programs and services when the need arises

 Tailored to meet the specific needs of your board or full governance team; These onsite programs help a board set goals, strengthen the governance team, improve specific knowledge or skills or resolve a local problem.
-CIPs are scheduled at a time and place convenient for the board - weekday, evening, or weekend.
+CBRs are scheduled at a time and place convenient for the board - weekday, evening, or weekend.
 Programs can be from three hours to a full day in duration. (fee-based)

 - The Essential Policy Manual